 Final approval of the version to be published.

 Each contributor should have participated sufficiently in the work to take public responsibility for appropriate content of the manuscript.
 The order of naming the contributors should be based on the relative contribution of the individual included for authorship credit toward the study itself and the writing of the manuscript.
 Once the article has been submitted, the order cannot be changed without written consent from all the contributors.
-The journal prescribes a maximum number of six authors for all categories of manuscripts except for Case Reports and Letters to the Editor that will have a maximum of four authors.
+The journal prescribes a maximum number of eight authors for all categories of manuscripts except for Case Reports, Radiologic-Pathologic Correlation and Case Series that will have a maximum of four authors.

 The authors need to identify one author who will correspond with the Journal office in all matters related to the manuscript.
 If the designated author is unavailable to review, arrangements should be made for a coauthor or colleague to read and confirm the final proof.
 Statements made in the article, including changes made by the Editor or manuscript editor, are the responsibility of the author.